sjbennett123/polarlarp/content/background/bloody_fist.md

 Nameless Soldiers, They all give up their names to serve the Bloody Fist.
 High Shaman and Up are escorted around by them.
 They follow orders to the letter no exceptions.
 If the Fist tell them to commit suicide they will fall on their swords.

 ### Raid Leaders

+You lead the ranks of the Bloody Fist grunts and scouts with terrifying vigor.
+Your word is law to the lower ranks, they will die on your command.
+Every battle you win is another reward closer to a promotion to Honor Guard.
+The Generals and Warlord rely on your tenacity and tactics to win the war against Woodhaven.

 #### Gnar the Black Fury